ivanovUA/ivanovua.github.io/index.md

 **Achievements:**
   * Fully automated systems
   * Bot for Telegram that notify for alerts
-  * Have been fully configured firewall with failover
+  * Fully configured firewall with failover
-  * Have been configured backups
+  * Configured backups
-  * Have been configured crypto-volumes
+  * Configured crypto-volumes

 ### Mar 2015 — May 2016.
 Senior linux engineer.
 NASOA
 Business school

 **Achievements:**
   * Manager work
-  * Have been planned projects
+  * Planned projects
-  * Have been planned shifts
+  * Planned shifts
   * Have been tested new software

 ### Feb 2015 — May 2015.
 Linux engineer.
 NASOA